How to Apply

 • CV: This should include a list of relevant textbooks used and chapters covered.

-• Three letters of recommendation: References must submit their recommendation letters electronically through the application system.
+• Three Letters of Recommendation: References must submit their recommendation letters electronically through the application system.
 We are unable to accept letters through mail or email.

-• Copies of transcripts : Legible English copies of unofficial transcripts of all college-level institutions attended with or without degrees conferred at the time of submitting application and updated upon conferring degrees.
+• Copies of Transcripts : Legible English copies of unofficial transcripts of all college-level institutions attended with or without degrees conferred at the time of submitting application and updated upon conferring degrees.

 Certified “official” English transcripts are required if you are selected for admissions for enrollment.